Seismic Retrofit Program

 Compliance Time Frame

 The following table shows the five types of buildings and compliance time frames.
 These buildings exhibit characteristics that make them less resilient to earthquakes.
 Please note that compliance dates will be calculated from the date the owner receives notice from the Building Officer.
-See the proposed schedule for notifying owners.
+See the schedule for notifying owners.

 |Potentially Seismically Vulnerable Buildings Type